 This working group draws upon the strengths of scholars across the Rutgers campuses and across disciplinary boundaries whose work entails an investigation of racial difference in the early modern world, read variously as somatic, religious, national, and ethnic difference, and as mutually constitutive with social hierarchies such as class and caste.
 In thinking through connections between early modern racial formations and our contemporary historical moment, this working group will also seek to communicate the relevance of early modern studies to our debates about race and racism in the world today.
 Fostering publications, projects, and public events including interdisciplinary symposia on race, this working group aims to promote and build on the energy and radical thinking of recent scholarship on race in the early modern world, bringing it to a wider audience, facilitating interdisciplinary work and anticipating new directions in the field.
 It is our intention that participants will engage the topic of race and the early modern world from a wide variety of theoretical, critical, archival, and pedagogical perspectives.
 Questions of interest include: How do we define race in the early modern world?
 To what extent do the forms and features of early modern social difference relate to modern understandings and experiences of race and racism?
 How do disciplinary boundaries limit our approaches to thinking and speaking about race and other forms of difference?
 What are the advantages and pitfalls of using critical race theory in discussions of race in the early modern world?
 What are our aims (aspirations) in studying the way racial difference works in the early modern world?
 What possibilities for teaching students about race in the early modern world emerge from an assessment of documentary, literary, material, visual and other sources?

 Sylvester Cruz is the graduate student coordinator of the Race and the Early Modern World working group, and has been a doctoral student at Rutgers - New Brunswick since 2018.
-He is a third culture adult, having been raised as a dual citizen of both the United States and the Republic of South Africa, and earned his undergraduate degree from the University of California at Santa Cruz.
-His research interests include the history of education from antiquity into the early modern period, the history of dramatic form, and the historical experience of emotion.
+He currently holds a Pre-Doctoral Leadership Development Academy fellowship from the Rutgers Center for Organizational Leadership, and his research interests include the history of interpretation from antiquity into the early modern period, the history of dramatic form, and the historical experience of emotion.
+He is a third culture adult, having been raised as a dual citizen of both the United States and the Republic of South Africa, and earned his undergraduate degree from the University of California at Santa Cruz